29-Year-Old Pitcher – Philadelphia Phillies

 There was no outlook written for Adam Loewen in 2014.
 Check out the latest news below for more on his current fantasy value.

 Adam Loewen Contract Information:

-Signed a minor league deal with the Blue Jays in January 2013.
+Signed a minor league deal with the Phillies in April 2014.

 To instantly reveal our fantasy analysis of every player – including Adam Loewen – simply subscribe now.